openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 ### Relax

 Open Legend gives you a chance to step out of everyday life for a few hours and into a fantastical world where you can perform heroic deeds.
-Pour the Mountain Dew or grab a beer, order some takeout or pop open the pretzels--but whatever you do, shake the dice like your character's life depends on it and have fun.
+Pour the Mountain Dew or grab a beer, order some takeout or pop open the pretzels—but whatever you do, shake the dice like your character's life depends on it and have fun.
 If you're playing a dwarf, maybe pull out your best Scottish accent.
 If your character's a witch, squint your eyes and speak in riddles.
 If you're no expert thespian, think of other ways to add to the fun: play adventurous music on your phone, illustrate the party's escapades, and so on.

 ### Respect the GM